centminmod/centminmod-fail2ban/readme.md

 ## fail2ban.sh

 fail2ban.sh is a script to automate fail2ban install for CentOS 7 based Centmin Mod LEMP stack based servers.
 The install routine also installs pyinotify as a fail2ban backend instead of the default polling backend for better performance when there's many log files.
+If you installed as per above instructions for automated install via `fail2ban.sh`, you would run `fail2ban.sh` from `/root/tools/fail2ban/fail2ban.sh`.

 Usage options